FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 Also in contrast to your home setup these servers contain an Out-Of-Bounds Management interface that allows remote management of servers even when they are turned off.
-The hardware components built into the server report their health status to this OOB management interface which allows the simultaneous monitoring of thousands of machines.
+The hardware components built into the server report their health status to this OOB management interface which allows for the simultaneous monitoring of thousands of machines.

 !!! note
     This is a fairly generic description of servers.
 Different vendors may chose to leave out certain features of their